 - Click OK to start downloading the client to the ECS.

 If the following information is displayed, the client package is saved.
 Click Close.
 Obtain the client file from the storage path of the remote host that is set when the client is downloaded.

 Client files downloaded to the remote host successfully.

 If the following information is displayed, check the username, password, and security group configurations of the remote host.
 Ensure that the username and password are correct and an inbound rule of the SSH (22) port has been added to the security group of the remote host.
 And then, go to 2 to download the client again.

 Failed to connect to the server.
 Please check the network connection or parameter settings.

 Generating a client will occupy a large number of disk I/Os.
 You are advised not to download a client when the cluster is being installed, started, and patched, or in other unstable states.

 - Log in to the ECS using VNC.
 For details, see in the Elastic Cloud Server User Guide.

 All images support Cloud-Init.
-The preset username for Cloud-Init is root and the password is the one you set during cluster creation.
 It is recommended that you change the password upon the first login.